jlouns/gradle-cross-platform-exec-plugin/README.md

 ## Installing

-Releases of this plugin are hosted on [Bintray's JCenter repository](https://bintray.com/jlouns/maven/gradle-cross-platform-exec-plugin).
+Releases of this plugin are hosted on [Gradle's Plugin Repository](https://login.gradle.org/plugin/com.github.jlouns.cpe).
 Apply the plugin to your project using one of the two methods below.

 ### Gradle 2.0 and older